Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display alternate symbols at different scales/README.md

 ## How to use the sample

 Zoom in and out of the map to see alternate symbols at each scale.
-The symbology changes according to the following scale ranges: 0-5000, 5000-10000, 10000-20000.
-To go back to the initial viewpoint, press "Reset Viewpoint".
+The symbology changes according to the following scale ranges: 0-5,000, 5,000-10,000, 10,000-20,000.
+To go back to the initial viewpoint, tap "Reset Viewpoint".

 ## How it works

-1. Create a `featureLayer` using the service url and add it to the map's list of operational layers.
+1. Create a `FeatureLayer` using the service URL and add it to the map's list of operational layers.
 2. Create two alternate symbols (a blue square and a yellow diamond) to be used as alternate symbols.
 To create an alternate symbol:

-    a.
-Create a symbol using `SimpleMarkerSymbol`.
+    1. Create a symbol using `SimpleMarkerSymbol`.

-    b.
-Convert the simple marker symbol to a `MultilayerSymbol` using `SimpleMarkerSymbol::toMultilayerSymbol`.
+    2. Convert the simple marker symbol to an `MultilayerSymbol` using `SimpleMarkerSymbol.toMultilayerSymbol()`.

-    c.
-Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `MultilayerSymbol::setReferenceProperties(new SymbolReferenceProperties(double minScale, double maxScale, QObject *parent = nullptr));`.
+    3. Set the multilayer symbol's `referenceProperties` to the valid scale ranges with the blue square and yellow diamond.
 3. Create a third multilayer symbol to be used to create a `UniqueValue` class.
 4. Create a unique value using the red triangle from step 3 and the list of alternate symbols from step 2.
 5. Create a `UniqueValueRenderer` and add the unique value from step 4 to it.
 6. Create a purple diamond simple marker and convert it to a multilayer symbol to be used as the default symbol.
-7. Set the default symbol on the unique value renderer to the purple diamond from step 6 using `setDefaultSymbol`.
+7. Set the unique value renderer's `defaultSymbol` property to the purple diamond from step 6.
-8. Set the `fieldNames` on the unique value renderer to "req_type".
+8. Set the unique value renderer's `fieldNames` property to "req_type".
 9. Apply this unique value renderer to the renderer on feature layer.

 ## Relevant API